Saturday, 14 January 2017

 What is Q Fever?

-While usually a mild disease with flu-like symptoms, it can resurface years later in a small percentage of people.
-This chronic form is more dangerous and can damage the heart, liver, brain, and lungs.
+While usually a mild disease that presents with flu-like symptoms, the bacteria can stubbornly resurface months or even years later in a small percentage of people.
+This severe, chronic form of Q fever is highly dangerous and can cause fatal damage to the heart, liver, brain, and lungs.

 Symptoms